Home: bestmedicalaid.co.za

 Some plans cover financially dependent children at child rates up to age 27.

-These can be high amounts and you need to seriously consider a Gap/Top Up plan to help you meet these costs.
+Most schemes also levy defined procedure co-payments which can be expensive, so you need to seriously consider a Gap/Top Up plan to help you meet these costs.

 In your 20s: